Code of Conduct

 Ableism

-Words like “crazy”, “dumb”, “insane” or “lame” are examples of ableist language, devaluating people who have physical or mental disabilities.
+Words like “crazy”, “dumb”, “insane” or “lame” are examples of ableist language, devaluing people who have physical or mental disabilities.
 Its appearance often stems not from any intentional desire to offend, but from our innate sense of what it means to be normal.
 These words can be avoided by using more fitting, clearer descriptions of what we want to communicate.

 To find out more about ableism and replacement terms please read this guide.